Tanja-4732/DoubleNote/README.md

 ## Further reading

 For information about the frontend, see the [frontend README.md](/frontend/README.md).
 For information about the backend, see the [backend README.md](/backend/README.md).
+For information about the `doublenote` NPM package, see the [package README.md](/package/README.md).

 ## Licence & Copyright